List

 unique_by : ([A], A -> B) -> [A] unique_by(l, f)

-, returning a new list, where two elements are
+Removes duplicates in l, returning a new list, where two elements are

-returns the same value for them. l
+duplicates if f returns the same value for them. l is not modified.

 assert unique_by([42.3, .428, 13.3], |a| a > 10) == [42.3, .428] assert unique_by([42.3, .428, 13.3], |a| true) == [42.3] assert unique_by( ["cow", "dog", "cat"], |a| String.to_chars(a) |> head ) == ["cow", "dog"] assert unique_by([], |a| a) == []